berniebear/trec_is/README.md

 - [done] Try late fusion for current new parameters (not good)
 - [done] Normalization features before concatenate them
 - [done] Leave one out to select features (the `fasttext-tfidf` and `glove-avg` and `hashtag` are removed)
+- [done] Add models of linear svm and XGBoost
+- Do model ensemble (Using Probabilities as Meta-Features)
 - Add neural models

 Xinyu: